project-improv/improv/WSLINSTALL.md

 # Setup
 ## I. Install WSL
-After completing the following WSL installation, the WSL distro can be activated by the `wsl` command in Command Prompt.
+After completing the following WSL installation, the WSL shell can be activated by the `wsl` command in Command Prompt.
 1. Enable WSL via Powershell as administrator
     ```
     Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux